awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.SecretsManager.md

 You can specify that Amazon RDS manages the master user password in Secrets Manager for an Amazon RDS DB instance or Multi\-AZ DB cluster\.
 RDS generates the password, stores it in Secrets Manager, and rotates it regularly\.
 For more information, see [Password management with Amazon RDS and AWS Secrets Manager](rds-secrets-manager.md)\.

-Secrets Manager integration is available for all RDS DB engines and all versions\.
+Secrets Manager integration is supported for all RDS DB engines and all versions\.

-Secrets Manager integration is available in all AWS Regions except the following:
+Secrets Manager integration is supported in all AWS Regions except the following:
 + AWS GovCloud \(US\-East\)
 + AWS GovCloud \(US\-West\)
 + China \(Beijing\)